Dragon Booster: Plot

-The story takes place on the world of Draconis, where 2000 years ago a huge Dragon-Human War erupted.
+The story takes place in the world of Draconis, where 2,000 years ago, a huge dragon-human war erupted.
 The golden Dragon of Legend chose a human rider, the Dragon Booster, to bring peace and show that dragons and humans can coexist.

-In the present day humans have been commanding dragons, the very thing the original Dragon Booster sought to prevent, and another war is looming.
-However, Connor Penn breeds back into existence one last gold dragon of legend, Beau.
-Beau chooses a stable boy, Artha Penn to be the Dragon Booster.
+In the present-day, humans have been commanding dragons, the very thing the original Dragon Booster sought to prevent, and another war is looming.
+However, Connor Penn breeds back into existence one last Gold Dragon of Legend, Beau.
+Beau chooses a stable boy, Artha Penn, to be the Dragon Booster.
 Artha seeks to protect the world from the impending Dragon-Human war by defeating villains such as Moordryd Paynn and his father Word.